thenewdarling/Spellbook/Class Features/Eldritch Invocations.md

 ## Protection of the Talisman

 **_Prerequisite: 7th level, Pact of the Talisman feature_**
 When the wearer of your talisman fails a saving throw, they can add a d4 to the roll, potentially turning the save into a success.
-This benefit can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a long rest.
+This benefit can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a [[Long Rest]].

 ## Rebuke of the Talisman